Ugrashravas/paniniprotocol/docs/dancing-goalposts.md

 ## Goalpost Shift #4: “Alright, But What About DLUUUDZY?”

 Just when you thought the goalpost couldn’t move any further, it crossed the Atlantic.
 Now the challenge was to decipher **random Polish words**.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">OK great … do you also accept that not every Latin script can be read?
 Based on my Polish example?</p>&mdash; yajnadevam (@yajnadevam) <a href="https://twitter.com/yajnadevam/status/1945430180551356764?ref_src=twsrc%5Etfw">July 16, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 <br>

 No context.
 No connection to the original task.
 Just...
 Polish.
-We were apparently testing whether Sanskrit could decode a Warsaw phonebook.

 There was no longer any pretense of symmetry: YD has never produced anything close to this level of specificity.
-And yet, somehow, this was now the standard.
+Yet, somehow, this was now the standard.

 ## Goalpost Shift #5: “Now Go the Other Way”